 Some business owners don’t want to give away a share of ownership in their business and that’s fine.
 It just means that equity investment is off the table.

-Your growth ambitions
+Your ambitions for growth

 How long you need the finance for

 Equity finance suits businesses with big ambitions for growth over the long term.
 Debt can help businesses borrow money over the short term.

 This is not an exhaustive list.
 Other factors, including the type, size and sector of your business, are also likely to affect your suitability.

 Q: How do I choose a finance option?